 - Hansen’s expectations are more in line with my trend lines, which is interesting but of no practical importance.

 - I have no scientific qualifications, so will stick to my lane of making interesting graphics, and make it clear how I produce my them.
+Any projections I might play with, will be projections suggested by others, and I will just show my understanding of the implications of those projections.

 - It will be super interesting to see how the trends play out over the next years.